AdobeDocs/campaign-web.en/help/adoption/get-started/marketers.md

 Learn how to create your first targeted email in the [Create your first email documentation](../../v8/email/create-email.md)

-The detailed steps for sending an email delivery are:
+In Campaign v8, the detailed steps for creating, testing, and sending an email delivery are similar to Campaign Standard.

 1. **Design and define content**